-One day when they were visiting the Château Morrisette Winery (for more on the winery see p.
-24), just off the Blue Ridge Parkway in Floyd County, Virginia, they were struck by the beauty and workmanship of the timber frame structure.
+One day when they were visiting the Château Morrisette Winery, just off the Blue Ridge Parkway in Floyd County, Virginia, they were struck by the beauty and workmanship of the timber frame structure.
 They learned the timber frame had been built by Blue Ridge Timberwrights and knew they had found what they were looking for.

 “We had previously purchased a parcel of land in Ashe County, North Carolina, but as time went by, we realized the plans for the subdivision would not meet our need for full-time residency.
 We were able to sell that property and buy almost 13 acres in neighboring Alleghany County near Sparta, just a few miles from the Blue Ridge Parkway,” Jim says.

 An impetus for Jim and Nancy’s interest in a timber frame was their desire to utilize the salvaged lumber

 they had previously acquired from Blue Ridge Timberwrights.
 Douglas fir timbers once used as floating docks on the St. Lawrence Seaway would lend a special piece of history.
 Since the timbers had been floating in salt water for 90 years, they were well preserved and had maintained their character.

 Nancy and Jim weren’t interested in a mammoth, cathedral-style home, but rather wanted to incorporate many of the concepts set forth by Sarah Susanka in The Not So Big House